Todd Rasmussen: Career

-In 2019, Rasmussen led a team of military surgeons at the Walter Reed National Military Medical Center as the first in the Military Health System (MHS) to implant a human acellular vessel, or HAV, into a patient who was in danger of losing his leg from vascular disease.
+In 2019, Rasmussen led a team of military surgeons at the Walter Reed National Military Medical Center as the first in the Military Health System (MHS) to implant Humacyte's human acellular vessel, or HAV, into a patient who was in danger of losing his leg from vascular disease.
 Rasmussen had previously worked in support of the research and development of this bioengineered blood vessel which has significant potential to be used in the management of wartime vascular injury.
-Rasmussen continued work with this vascular conduit conducting an FDA supported clinical study under a physician-sponsored IND at the Mayo Clinic.
+Rasmussen continued work with this vascular conduit, recently completing a 4-year FDA supported clinical study under a physician-sponsored IND at the Mayo Clinic.
+It is his surgical experience with the product - now referred to as the Acellular Tissue Engineered Vessel (ATEV) (tradename Symvess)- and his work with the scientists and engineers who developed it that underpins his recent move to Chief Surgical Officer for the company.

 Rasmussen was a 2019–2020 Association of American Medical Colleges (AAMC) Council of Deans fellow, and in February 2020 he delivered the Peter Safar lecture at the Society of Critical Care Medicine in Orlando, Florida.
 In 2021, Rasmussen was selected to serve on the board of the National Museum of Civil War Medicine.
 Following his retirement from the Air Force he joined the Division of Vascular and Endovascular Surgery at the Mayo Clinic in Rochester, Minnesota.

 Rasmussen served as Deputy Commander of the Institute of Surgical Research from 2010 to 2013 and then moved to direct the larger Department of Defense Combat Casualty Care Research Program at Fort Detrick, Maryland.
 His awards include the Gold Headed Cane for distinction in clinical and academic practice, the NATO Dominique Jean Larrey Award for Excellence in Military Surgery, and in 2015, he was recognized as a Hero in Medicine by the Center for Public-Private Partnerships.

-Rasmussen has contributed to articles published in USA Today, the Health Affairs blog, The New England Journal of Medicine. and most recently with National Public Radio journalists Quil Lawrence and Daniel Estrin.
+Rasmussen has contributed to articles published in USA Today, the Health Affairs blog, The New England Journal of Medicine, and most recently with National Public Radio journalists Quil Lawrence and Daniel Estrin.
+In May 2026 Rasmussen and colleague Dr. Jeremy Cannon published an OpEd in the Philadelphai Inquirer proposing that the Iran war is testing the U.S. Military Health System.